-I am a fourth year in the mathematics Ph.D. program at UCLA.
-I am interested in algebraic number theory, especially Galois representations and modular forms.
+I am a fifth year in the mathematics Ph.D. program at UCLA.
+I am interested in algebraic number theory, especially Galois representations, modular forms, and elliptic curves.
 My adviser is Haruzo Hida.
 You can find a copy of my CV here.

 UCLA number theory group

 The number theory group at UCLA has two seminars: the participating seminar and the research seminar.
 Here are some notes I wrote for my talk on abelian varieties.
 They are based on sections four and five of Mumford's book.

 - On the image of the Galois representation associated to a non-CM Hida family (preprint to be posted here shortly)

 - Function fields with class number indivisible by a prime l, Acta Arithmetica, 150 (2011), 339-359.